How did you decide to become a therapist?

 Areas of Expertise

-Gender & Sexuality, Academic Stress, Burnout, Creative Blocks, Dreams & Dreaming, Insomnia, Shyness, Depression, Anxiety, Mindfulness, Meditation, Trauma, PTSD & C-PTSD, OCD, Chronic Illness, Neurodiversity, ADD/ADHD, Aspergers, Dyslexia, LGBTQI+, Kink Awareness, Issues of Identity, Spirituality, Transpersonal Psychology, Jungian Psychology, Holistic Psychology, Gestalt, Non-Normative Experiences, Interracial Adoption, Immigration Trauma, Missing Birth Parents, Parenting, Nontraditional Families, Crosscultural/Multiracial & Interfaith Families and Couples.
+Academic Stress, Burnout, Creative Blocks, Dreams & Dreaming, Insomnia, Shyness, Depression, Anxiety, Mindfulness, Meditation, Trauma, Chronic Illness, ADD/ADHD, Aspergers, Dyslexia, LGBTQI+, Kink Awareness, Issues of Identity, Spirituality, Jungian Psychology, Holistic Psychology, Gestalt, Non-Normative Experiences, Immigration Trauma, First Generation Millenials, Missing Birth Parents, Disability, Chronic Illness, Parenting, Nontraditional Families, Gender & Sexuality, Holistic Wellness

 Education

 John F. Kennedy Univerity, MA in Holistic Counseling Psychology with a Certificate in Buddhist Psychology.
 Cornell College, BA in SAN: Sociology & Anthropology as a Combined Discipline, and in Women & Gender Studies; with a minor in World Religions.
-Also an alumna of Harvard Divinity School’s “Women, Gender and Sexuality in World Religions” program.
+Also a former graduate student in Harvard Divinity School’s “Women, Gender and Sexuality in World Religions” program.